-Benefit Description You pay Infertility services Standard Basic Diagnosis and treatment of infertility such as: • Artificial insemination: \$35 per SCP office visit, initial consultation, evaluation and lab testing 30% after deductible per SCP office visit, initial consultation, evaluation and intracervical insemination (ICI)intrauterine insemination (IUI) lab testing Fertility drugs (oral and self injectable pharmacy, all other medical) Note: We cover Injectible fertility drugs under medical benefits and oral fertility drugs under the prescription drug benefit.
-Covered services for members undergoing radiation, pharmacological treatment, or chemotherapy that is expected to render them permanently infertile: 20% after deductible 30% after deductible • Ovarian stimulation, retrieval of eggs and fertilization limited to two (2) attempts.
+Benefit Description You ı pay Infertility services (cont.)
+Standard Basic Coverage for members with congenital infertility, undergoing gender transformation, or a treatment that is expected to render them permanently infertile (excluding voluntary sterilization): 20% after deductible 30% after deductible · Ovarian stimulation, retrieval of eggs (prior to age 45) and fertilization limited to two (2) attempts. · Oocyte cryo-preservation limited to 24 months.
+Coverage is only applicable while the member is actively enrolled with GHP. · Sperm collection (prior to age 45) and storage limited to 24 months.
+Coverage is only applicable while the member is actively enrolled with GHP. · Three cycles of IVF with egg or embryo cryopreservation.
+In-vitro fertilization is covered only in the case of fertility preservation due to infertility IVI, IUI, and ICI with or without medication is covered for otherwise healthy biological female members.
+IUI, IVI and ICI is covered for the time period that fertility is naturally expected.
+Services will no longer be covered for members clinically determined to have less than 5% chance for a live birth (for example: after a member has done and failed to deliver with IVF).
+Please note: Some infertility drugs may be covered under medical drug coverage, see Section 5(f) for Infertility drugs coverage.
+Member is responsible for the cost once the member's enrollment terminates or reaches the six attempts per year benefit.
+Iatrogenic Infertility 20% after deductible 30% after deductible Covered services for members undergoing radiation, pharmacological treatment, or chemotherapy that is expected to render them permanently infertile: Ovarian stimulation, retrieval of eggs and fertilization limited to two (2) attempts.
 Oocyte cryo-preservation limited to 24 months.
-Coverage is only applicable while the member is actively enrolled with GHP. ly • Sperm collection and storage limited to 24 months.
 Coverage is only applicable while the member is actively enrolled with GHP.
-Artificial insemination: Intravaginal insemination (IVI), Intrauterine insemination (IUI), Intracervical insemination (ICI) One cycle of IVF with egg or embryo cryopreservation.
-In-vitro fertilization is covered only in the case of fertility preservation due to iatrogenic infertility Coverage for members undergoing gender transformation or a treatment other than chemotherapy that is expected to render them permanently infertile (excluding voluntary sterilization): ry ge Ovarian stimulation, retrieval of eggs and fertilization limited to two (2) attempts.
-Oocyte cryo-preservation limited to 24 months.
-Coverage is only applicable while the member is actively enrolled with GHP.
 Sperm collection and storage limited to 24 months.
 Coverage is only applicable while the member is actively enrolled with GHP.
-One cycle of IVF with egg or embryo cryopreservation.
-In-vitro fertilization is covered only in the case of fertility preservation due to iatrogenic infertility Member is responsible for the cost once the member's enrollment terminates or reaches the \$25,000 maximum lifetime benefit.
+Artificial insemination: Intravaginal insemination (IVI), Intrauterine insemination (IUI), Intracervical insemination (ICI)